streetwriters/notesnook/docs/help/contents/installation.md

 # [Google Playstore](#/tab/android)

-If you have Google play services installed on your android phone, you can get Notesnook from Google Play store
+If you have Google play services installed on your Android phone, you can get Notesnook from Google Play store

 [Download from playstore](https://play.google.com/store/apps/details?id=com.streetwriters.notesnook)